eng470-s23/copyeng470demosite/white-paper.md

 ## Project Activities, Team, and Participants

+who helped me, development of project, meeting with outside sources, referrerd to github sites

 ## Project Outcomes

 Provide research and guidance to improving equity and inclusion on University of Oregon's campus.